 Hal F. Miller, President of Subsurface Consultants & Associates, LLC, is responsible for the administration and coordination of SCA’s global operations and for guiding the company’s strategic direction.
 Prior to joining SCA in 2004 as Vice President of Operations, Hal spent a total of 26 years working at Conoco and ConocoPhillips.
 During that time he held a variety of positions including operations, exploration, and human resource management at the business unit level, and corporate level skills management for the geoscience and reservoir engineering disciplines.
 Hal received his undergraduate degree in 1974 from Williams College in Massachusetts and his M.S. in Geology from the University of Colorado in 1979.

-Hal teaches the following courses:
+Hal teaches the following course:

 Dr. Miskimins specializes in well completions, stimulation, hydraulic fracturing, and associated production issues.
 She is the founder and current Director of the Fracturing, Acidizing, Stimulation Technology (FAST) Consortium and also co-directs the Center for Earth Materials, Mechanics, and Characterization (CEMMC).
 Her research interest focus on the optimization of stimulation treatments and the importance of such on associated recovery efficiencies.